Man arrested with two assault rifles in Santa Cruz – KION546

 Santa Cruz, Calif.
 (KION-TV)-- A man was arrested after calls of someone brandishing a firearm and threatening to shoot people were reported on Saturday night.

-Officers went to the 1000 block of Cedar Street and found suspect Collin Stewart in front of a bar and arrested him.
+Officers went to the 1000 block of Cedar Street and found suspect Collin Stewart in front of a bar and arrested him, according to Santa Cruz Police.

-Two AR-15 assault rifles were found in plain view inside a parked vehicle.
+Authorities said they located two AR-15 assault rifles that were in plain view inside a parked vehicle.

 Stewart was arrested and booked into Santa Cruz County jail on charges of illegal possession of an assault weapon, carrying a loaded firearm and participating in a criminal street gang.